Dry suit: Exhaust valves

 Environmentally sealed suits used for diving in contaminated water have a watertight seal to the helmet, rely on the helmet exhaust valve to release air from the suit, and may not have a separate exhaust valve on the suit itself.
 This is common for free-flow helmets and was part of the standard diving dress system.

-Older, now obsolete, dry suits had no dedicated vents; venting was achieved by raising an arm and lifting one of the wrist seals or placing a finger in the neck seal.
+Most, but not all, dry suits from the 1950s and the early 1960s came without dedicated vents; venting was achieved by raising an arm and lifting one of the wrist seals or placing a finger in the neck seal.
+Several manufacturers back then attached a rubber venting tube closed with a stopper to the chest area of valveless dry suits, enabling the latter to be completely deflated before entering the water or inflated in the water to make the suit buoyant if required.
+Some mid-twentieth-century divers installed duckbill valves, also known as spear valves or flutter valves, which were designed to release excess air from the interior of their otherwise valveless dry suits at the head, shoulders or ankles.

 Surface-use dry suits do not normally have exhaust valves, but the wearer may vent excess air by crouching down and hugging the legs while slipping a finger under the neck seal.

 During ascent, the diver has several things to monitor and do, so an adjustable automatic exhaust valve which provides hands-free operation helps reduce this task loading.

-Zipper protection flaps
+Zipper and seal protection

 Some suits are provided with a flap which can be closed over the outside of the zipper to protect it from being damaged by contact with the diver's equipment or the environment. these flaps may be held in place by velcro or a non-watertight outer zipper.
+These flaps are almost always fitted to zippers fitted diagonally across the front of the suit, and less often to rear-entry cross-shoulder zippers.

+Cuff and collar extensions to the shell may be fitted to protect the seals from abrasion and tears.
+This is particularly useful on suits used for activities like rescue, where the environment may be rough on the suit.